-“My students work in beauty parlors.
-Employers expect them to clean the parlor, buy materials or run errands.
+“My students work in beauty parlours.
+Employers expect them to clean the parlour, buy materials or run errands.
 Some students dislike doing anything apart from beauty work.
-Another issue is that of unisex parlors.
+Another issue is that of unisex parlours.
 Many girls are not comfortable working in that environment.
 Individual flexibility and the extent of adjustment decide whether they will continue on the job or not.
 Some compromise, some don’t.”

 Instructor, Cosmetology course